zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ![extract_&_open.png](/user-pictures/moga/extract_&_open.png =x250)

 Under your extracted folder, `Mod_Name\WAD` you will find all of your mod's files compressed within a single WAD file, labeled `Champion.wad.client` or `Champion.en_US.wad.client`.
 Extract a WAD by dragging it onto one of CSLOL's tools called `wad-extract`, found in your CSLOL directory under `CSLOL\cslol-tools\wad-extract`.
 This extracts your mod's files into a folder called `Champion.wad` next to your WAD file.
 It may be necessary to have updated hashes and their full pathnames in your `wad-extract` directory, although some files may be custom or no known hash regardless.
-Unknown hashes will not prevent you from converting or editing your files, but without them you may inadvertently edit files, such as any QWER+P icons because they are largely indistinguishable while not in their directory.
+Unknown hashes will not prevent you from converting or editing your files, but without them you may inadvertently edit files, such as any QWER+P icons because they are largely indistinguishable while not labeled and in their directory.

 > Similar to the technique used above to open Fantomes with 7-Zip, you can do the same for WAD files with the extension `.client` and `wad-extract`.
 Now, double clicking a WAD file has `wad-extract` extract it into a folder next to your WAD.